 The NHS website also offers ideas on how to help, including:

 - Start a conversation

 - Share your time

 - Help with household tasks

 - Share a meal

 - Watch for signs of winter illness.

 Samaritans volunteers will be on hand over the festive season to listen to anyone having a tough time.
-More than 11,000 volunteers across the UK and Ireland will be working shifts for the charity to ensure its helpline is open round the clock, including Christmas Eve, Christmas Day, Boxing Day and New Year’s Eve.
+More than 11,000 volunteers across the UK and Ireland will be working shifts for the charity to ensure its free helpline is open night and day round the clock, including Christmas Eve, Christmas Day, Boxing Day and New Year’s Eve.
 Mental health, family issues, isolation and loneliness are expected to be the top concerns.
 Call 116 123 for free.

 The NHS website also links to lots more information and organisations which can help.